Does Your Period Stop When You Swim?

 2. Is it Unsanitary for Other People in the Water?

-The Benefits of Swimming on Your Period Outweigh the (Mostly Irrational) Fears
+The Benefits of Swimming on Your Period

 The benefits of swimming during your period (and of exercise in general) far outweigh any of these fears.
 Those benefits include:

-• Reduced pain from menstrual cramps (aka period cramps) and other period pain
+• Reduced pain from menstrual cramps (aka period cramps and other period pain)

 • General health and wellbeing

 So, seriously, don’t let your period stand in the way of you and the beach or pool.
-Just dive right in!
+Just dive in!

-We hope you found this post informative — but remember: we’re not doctors and this post is not medical advice!
+We hope you found this post informative—but remember: we’re not doctors and this post is not medical advice!
 While all posts are fact-checked and well researched, we always recommend you chat with your doctor about any questions or concerns you might have regarding a medical condition.
 We’re here to support and educate, but never with the aim of disregarding professional medical advice you’ve been given.
 Phew, now that that’s out of the way, you can go on living unapologetically free.